RebelTechnology/OpenWareLab/Faust/README.md

 process = os.osc(freq);
 ```

-``[OWL:A]`` in parameter label is what binds your device's input to Faust parameter.
+``[OWL:A]`` in parameter label is what binds your device's input to FAUST parameter.
 Parameter ranges that you can use A-H, AA-AH, BA-BH, CA-CH, DA-DH, PUSH (for pushbutton), ButtonA-ButtonD.
-This is what Faust patches support, but the actual parameters that have physical inputs on a particular device would be more limited.
+This is what FAUST patches support, but the actual parameters that have physical inputs on a particular device would be more limited.
 You would have to use MIDI to access those of them that don't have physical control on device.

 It's also possible to specify variable as digit from ``[OWL:0]`` to ``[OWL:39]``.
-This is convenient if you want to use Faust [variable substitution in lables](https://faust.grame.fr/doc/manual/index.html#variable-parts-of-a-label)
+This is convenient if you want to use FAUST [variable substitution in labels](https://faust.grame.fr/doc/manual/index.html#variable-parts-of-a-label)

 Example: